nefarius/GotifySmtpForwarder/README.md

 - Improve cleaning up the HTML before and/or after Markdown conversion to get rid of artefacts like shown here:
 ![hzt9znGPMM.png](assets/hzt9znGPMM.png)
   Looks like tables used to style the body get mangled especially badly right now.
 More testing required.
-- If the source message is already Markdown formatted, it should bypass the HTML sanitization, need to see if MimeKit can reliably label HTML content as such.

 ## 3rd party credits